-Serbia: Alstom key player in the modernization of serbian power plants, GE takeover might influence their market position24.
-November 2014. / News Serbia Energy
+Serbia: Alstom key player in the modernization of serbian power plants, GE takeover might influence their market position, News Serbia Energy

 The stability of the Serbian power system is dominantly provided by the lignite-fired thermal power plants.
 The thermal power plants “Nikola Tesla“ are the largest electricity producer, generating more than one half of electricity in the country.
 All thermal power plants are old, and in addition to the modernization cycle, they require constant efficiency improvement projects.
 Environmental protection projects, required by both the local and the European legislation, represent a significant financial burden for the EPS.